Midwest Clinic 2017

 Teaching Intonation Creatively for String Orchestra is a demonstration of very specific strategies to refine intonation in string orchestra or private studio settings.
 Participants will form a lab orchestra to experience innovative techniques and exercises within an expressive and musical context.
 Bring an instrument!

-Kirk D. Moss, Ph.D., serves as the newly appointed Music Department Chair and Associate Professor at the University of Northwestern – St. Paul.
-He is a past national president of the American String Teachers Association and has appeared as a guest conductor, clinician, or adjudicator in more than thirty-five states.
+Kirk D. Moss, PhD, serves as Professor and Chair of the Department of Music & Theatre at University of Northwestern – St. Paul.
+He is a past national president of the American String Teachers Association and has appeared as a guest conductor, clinician, or adjudicator in nearly forty states and Australia.
+With twelve years of experience teaching elementary, middle, and high school orchestras, groups under his direction have earned distinction at state, national, and international events.
+He has coauthored method books for Alfred Music’s Sound Innovations series, as well as numerous string orchestra arrangements.